Dr. Susan Tolle explains the POLST Program

 Calls Received by the POLST Registry Hotline since 2009

-About the Oregon POLST® Program
+About the Oregon POLST® Program and Its Formation

 In 1991, Oregon leaders in clinical ethics, emergency medical services and long-term care recognized that preferences to have or to limit life-sustaining treatments of patients with advanced illness or frailty were frequently not found nor transferable and therefore were not honored.
 The Center for Ethics in Health Care at Oregon Health & Science University convened representatives from stakeholder health care organizations to develop portable medical orders based on a patient’s values for treatment.